 Abstract #563: Efficacy and Safety of Single-Agent Quizartinib (Q), a Potent and Selective FLT3 Inhibitor (FLT3i), in Patients (pts) with FLT3-Internal Tandem Duplication (FLT3-ITD)–Mutated Relapsed/Refractory (R/R) Acute Myeloid Leukemia (AML) Enrolled in the Global, Phase 3, Randomized Controlled Quantum-R Trial

 Acute Lymphoblastic Leukemia

-- Jae Park, MD, Memorial Sloan Kettering Cancer Center, New York, New York, United States
+- Jae H. Park, MD, Memorial Sloan Kettering Cancer Center, New York, New York, United States

 Abstract #33: Results of SWOG 1318: A Phase 2 Trial of Blinatumomab Followed By Pomp (Prednisone, Vincristine, Methotrexate, 6-Mercaptopurine) Maintenance in Elderly Patients with Newly Diagnosed Philadelphia Chromosome Negative B-Cell Acute Lymphoblastic Leukemia

 Abstract #31: Nilotinib (Tasigna®) and Low Intensity Chemotherapy for First-Line Treatment of Elderly Patients with BCR-ABL1- Positive Acute Lymphoblastic Leukemia: Final Results of a Prospective Multicenter Trial (EWALL-PH02)